lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_transfer/datamover.md

 # Transferring Files Between ZIH Systems

-With the **datamover**, we provide a special data transfer machine for transferring data with best trasnfer speed between the filesystems of ZIH systems.
+With the **datamover**, we provide a special data transfer machine for transferring data with best transfer speed between the filesystems of ZIH systems.
 The datamover machine is not accessible through SSH as it is dedicated to data transfers.
 To move or copy files from one filesystem to another filesystem, you have to use the following commands: